 By Bus: By bus expect it to take between 30 – 40 minutes.

 Kilkenny’s a beautiful example of a medieval town.
 The symbol of the city is a well-maintained castle that dates back to the late 1100s.
-(This castle was gifted from the Butler Family to the City for 50 pounds)
+(They gifted this castle from the Butler Family to the City for 50 pounds)

-Known for its iconic dark marble Kilkenny has been nicknamed the marble city.
-And its played an important part in the country’s history and acted as the capital of Ireland in the 1600s.
+Known for its iconic dark marble, Kilkenny has been nicknamed the marble city, which is a cooler nickname than some of the best nicknames for Chicago..
+And it played an important part in the country’s history and acted as the capital of Ireland in the 1600s.

 Kilkenny’s a place of towering cathedrals, tall abbeys, and imposing castles.
 The city has fantastic medieval architecture and old buildings.
 But while Kilkenny’s old, the city doesn’t feel dated.
 And somehow it has seamlessly blended the old and the new.

 Today the city’s filled with charming boutiques and artisan shops perfect for window shopping or buying souvenirs.
-And since Kilkenny’s less than two hours from Dublin, it makes for a great day trip or weekend getaway.
+And since Kilkenny Castle is less than two hours from Dublin, it makes for a great day trip, weekend getaway, or private tour.

 GETTING FROM DUBLIN TO KILKENNY